St. John's, Newfoundland and Labrador: Law and government

 St. John's is governed by a mayor-council system, and the structure of the municipal government is stipulated by the City of St. John's Act.
-The St. John's City Council is a unicameral legislative body composed of a mayor, deputy mayor and nine councillors.
+St. John's City Council is a unicameral legislative body composed of a mayor, deputy mayor and nine councillors.
 The mayor, deputy mayor and four of the councillors are elected at large while the five other councillors represent geographical wards throughout the city.
 The mayor and members of the city council serve four-year terms without term limits.

 Elections in St. John's are held every four years on the last Tuesday in September.
-The current city council was elected in the municipal election held on 28 September 2021.
+The current city council was elected in the municipal election held in 2025.
 The Mayor of St. John's is Danny Breen.
 The St. John's City Hall, on New Gower Street, has housed municipal offices and Council Chambers since being officially opened in 1970.

 St. John's served as the capital city of the Colony of Newfoundland and the Dominion of Newfoundland before Newfoundland became Canada's tenth province in 1949.
-The city now serves as the capital of Newfoundland and Labrador, therefore the provincial legislature is in the city.
+The city now serves as the capital of Newfoundland and Labrador; therefore, the provincial legislature is in the city.
 The Confederation Building, on Confederation Hill, is home to the House of Assembly along with the offices for the Members of the House of Assembly (MHAs) and Ministers.
-The city is represented by eight MHAs, six who are members of the governing Liberal Party, one that belong to the New Democratic Party (NDP), and one that belong to the Progressive Conservative Party.
+The city is represented by nine MHAs, five who are members of the governing Liberal Party, two that belong to the New Democratic Party (NDP), one that belongs to the Progressive Conservative Party, and one independent.

-St. John's is represented in the House of Commons by two members of Parliament.
-Liberal Joanne Thompson represents St. John's East and Liberal Seamus O'Regan represents St. John's South—Mount Pearl.
+St. John's is represented in the House of Commons by three members of Parliament.
+Liberal Joanne Thompson represents St. John's East, Liberal Tom Osborne represents Cape Spear, and Liberal Paul Connors represents Avalon.

 The Newfoundland and Labrador office for the regional federal minister is in downtown St. John's.
-Regional offices for federal government departments and agencies are throughout the city.
+Regional offices for Government of Canada departments and agencies are throughout the city.